jscproductions/DevOps-Assessment-Project/README.md

 - The pipeline was integrated with SonarQube to do code analysis.
 - Docker commands were incorporated to the pipeline script to create the docker image and push it to DockerHub.
 - Nexus was integrated with the pipeline to upload artifact to Nexus Repo.
-- After Nexus stage, the application was then deployed to the inbuilt Tomcat server run using Docker.
+- After Nexus stage, the application was deployed to the Kubernetes cluster.
+- To integrate K8s cluster with Jenkins, a service agent was created in K8s and necessary roles to deploy the deployment and service was assigned to it.
+Then the token for the service account was created and used as credential in Jenkins.

 <img src="https://github.com/jscproductions/FinalProject/blob/main/Screenshots/pipeline_output.png" width="800" height="500">